ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ### errorSelector

-This is the selector used to find the invalid input fields.
-The default is `[data-invalid]`, and the first one found on the page will be handled according to the other settings.
+This is the CSS selector used to locate the invalid input fields after form submission.
+The default is `[data-invalid]`, and the first one found on the page will be scrolled to and focused on, depending on the other settings.
 You usually set it on the input fields as such:

 ```svelte
 <input